garywiz/chaperone/_sources/ref/config-global.txt

 1. When service startup may cause log messages to appear at the console, the console program (usually a shell) may have its prompt interleaved with console messages.
-   This delay decreases the liklihood of this happening.
+   This delay decreases the likelihood of this happening.

 2. When services of type :ref:`simple <service.sect.type>` are used, there is no real way to determine if services have fully started.
 However, the idle delay does nothing except add a "fudge factor",